Tesco delivery time refers to the specific window you select when booking your grocery order.

 Yes, it is important to be available for the full delivery window.

-Because the driver can arrive at any time within the slot:
+Because the driver can arrive at any point within the slot:

-Planning to be available throughout the entire time window avoids unnecessary issues.
+Planning to be available throughout the full time window avoids unnecessary issues.

 Can You Change Your Delivery Time After Booking?